OregonDigital/oregondigital/README.md

 You can run commands against the web head via standard compose commands using the wrapper.  e.g., `./docker/compose exec web bundle exec rake admin_user`.

+Testing
+---

+Easy as `./docker/test.sh`!
+Except....

+In order to test, you need `phantombin/phantomjs`.
+This will be built automatically when running the test script, but it's a VERY slow process.
+If you can find a 1.8.1 binary that works in Ubuntu 12.04, you'll be a lot better off.
+If not, the script should build it for you, but it can take a while.

+Want to focus tests?
+Just pass it in: `./docker/test.sh spec/models`

+If you need to ensure your environment is pristine, use the `--destroy` flag, which will destroy and rebuild all containers.